-- The teaching team of the proposed LLM Programme Criminal Justice and Human Rights is expected to deliver high quality research-led teaching, with colleagues complementing each other very well in terms of subject expertise. - The extensive teaching experience of staff promises high quality teaching and adequate support for students to achieve the objectives and planned learning outcomes of the study programme of Criminal Justice and Human Rights. - All teaching staff suggested for teaching the LLM Programme has full-time employment which is adequate for ensuring the continuity and quality of the programme. - Due to their significant collaborations and networks within the HEI, ministries and with external stakeholders in Cyprus and abroad, all teaching staff is likely to deliver teaching on the LLM Criminal Justice and Human Rights in a way that meets current societal and job market needs in the field.
+- The teaching team of the proposed LLM Programme Sustainability and Human Rights is expected to deliver high quality research-led teaching, with colleagues complementing each other very well in terms of subject expertise. - The extensive teaching experience of staff gained in the UK and Cyprus promises high quality teaching and adequate support for students to achieve the objectives and planned learning outcomes of the study programme of Sustainability and Human Rights. - All teaching staff suggested for teaching on the LLM programme has full-time employment which is adequate for ensuring the continuity and quality of the programme. - Due to their significant collaborations and networks within the HEI, ministries, international organisations and with external stakeholders in Cyprus and abroad, all teaching staff is likely to deliver teaching on the LLM Sustainability and Human Rights in a way that meets current societal and job market needs in the field. - Another visible strength is the fact that there is sufficient gender parity with more female teaching staff in the programme.